shashank-1995/elevator-system/README.md

 - elevator: The Django app containing the core application code for elevators.

 ## Database Modelling
 - The database schema has been designed to handle elevator and building-related data.
-The Elevator model represents an elevator with various attributes such as current_floor, direction, and is_running.
+The Elevator model represents an elevator with various attributes such as current_floor, direction, and is_operational.

 ## Plugins or Libraries Used
 The project utilizes the following libraries and frameworks: